satoru-takeuchi/negative-twitter-client/README.md

 1. Log in to https://dev.twitter.com and register this application as yours.

-2. Edit config.rb to fill in CONSUMER_KEY and CONSUMER_SECRET which can be got from apps.twitter.com.
+2. Edit config.rb.sample and save it as config.rb.

 3. Config your web server to make your application's URL accessible from web.